Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **indexBy** - Set to target field name (must be unique) to specify the index by criteria for the relation.
 Please note that this has not be tested very well yet.
 * **orderBy** - Set to target field name to specify the sorting criteria for the outgoing relation.
 * **orderByReverse** - Set to source field name to specify the sorting criteria for the incoming relation.
+* **orphanRemoval** - Default value is `false`.
+If set to `true` orphans get removed automatically.
 * **refClass** - Specifies the reference class created for the linking table (for example `personAddress`).
 The generator creates additional classes for this reference-managing entity.
 * **minSource** - Minimum amount of items enforced to be present on the source side.
 The default value is `0`.
 * **maxSource** - Maximum amount of items enforced to be present on the source side.
 The default value is `0` which means that no certain amount is enforced.
 * **minTarget** - Minimum amount of items enforced to be present on the target side.
 The default value is `0`.
 * **maxTarget** - Maximum amount of items enforced to be present on the target side.
 The default value is `0` which means that no certain amount is enforced.

+##### Orphan removal with many-to-many relations

+If you are generating for Zikula 1.3.x please do not enable the *orphanRemoval* property for many-to-many relationships.
+This feature is supported only in newer versions of Doctrine 2, therefore you need to use the 1.4 target if you want to use it.

 #### Cascade type